jharriga/RGWtest/README.md

-# GCrate
+# RGWtest
-scripts to investigate RGW garbage collection rates
+scripts to investigate RGW performance and log statistics (garbage collection rates as well as radosgw and ceph-osd process statistics)

-Uses COSbench to generate RGW operations.
+Uses COSbench to issue RGW operations.
-All three scripts report on %RAW USED and Pending GC's All scripts create logfiles in RESULTS directory
+All scripts create timestamped logfiles in RESULTS directory

 # Inventory of scripts:
 - writeXML.sh       writes the three XML files from the Templates (found in 'XMLtemplates' dir)